India targets temple gold hoard to rescue monetisation plan

 Some rich temples, such as the Padmanabha Swamy Temple in Kerala, where a treasure estimated then to be worth over $20 billion was discovered in secret vaults in 2011, are stuck in legal disputes and cannot participate.

-(Additional reporting by Sankalp Phartiyal in New Delhi and A. Ananthalakshmi in Singapore; editing by David Clarke)
+(Additional reporting by Sankalp Phartiyal in New Delhi and A. Ananthalakshmi in Singapore; Editing by David Clarke and Ed Davies)